The General (1926 film): Production

 The cast and crew arrived in Cottage Grove, Oregon, on May 27, 1926, with 18 freight cars full of Civil War-era cannons, rebuilt passenger cars, stagecoaches, houses, wagons and laborers.
-The crew stayed at the Bartell Hotel in nearby Eugene and brought three 35 mm cameras with them from Los Angeles.
-On May 31, set construction began with the materials, and regular train service in Cottage Grove ceased until the end of production.
+The crew stayed at the Bartell Hotel in nearby Eugene, and brought three 35 mm cameras with them from Los Angeles.
+On May 31, set construction began, and regular train service in Cottage Grove ceased until the end of production.
 One third of the film's budget was spent in Cottage Grove, and 1,500 locals were hired.

 Keaton brought 18 freight cars of props and set materials to Oregon.

 Filming began on June 8.
 At first, Keaton completely ignored Mack on set.
 She said that "Buster just stuck to the job and to his little clique, and that was all" and that the crew "stopped the train when they saw a place to play baseball."
-Keaton eventually came to like Mack during production, often playing practical jokes on her.
+Keaton eventually came to like Mack, often playing practical jokes on her.
 The atmosphere on set was lighthearted, and every Sunday the cast and crew played baseball with local residents, who often said that Keaton could have been a professional player.

 According to a United Artists press release at the time, the film had 3,000 people on its payroll and cost $400 an hour to make.
 Entertainment trade papers reported rumors that the film's budget had grown to between $500,000 and $1 million, and that Keaton was out of control, building real bridges and having dams constructed to change the depths of rivers.
 Producer Schenck was angry at Keaton over the growing costs.
 There were also numerous on-set accidents that contributed to the growing budget.
-This included Keaton being knocked unconscious, an assistant director being shot in the face with a blank cartridge, a train wheel running over a brakeman's foot, resulting in a $2,900 lawsuit, and the train's wood-burning engine causing numerous fires.
+This included Keaton being knocked unconscious, an assistant director being shot in the face with a blank cartridge, a train wheel running over a brakeman's foot—resulting in a $2,900 lawsuit—and the train's wood-burning engine causing numerous fires.
 The fires often spread to forests and farmers' haystacks, which cost the production $25 per burnt stack.